nest/livecd-scripts/README.txt

 Now it should allow you to use the virtual disk as an USB stick.
 Finally, install VirtualBox guest additions FTW.

+/!\ After the VirtualBox guest additions are installed, make sure to add 'ubuntu' to the 'vboxsf' group, so that the users can access shared folders through /media/sf_xxx:

+    sudo usermod -a -G vboxsf ubuntu

 CNS Tutorials
 -------------